-Astra works extremely well when coupled with Agents with area abilities.
-Astra keeps her opponents in place while her allies eliminate them.
-However, she pairs poorly with other Controllers and Sentinels.
+Astra works extremely well when coupled with Agents with zone skills.
+Astra holds opponents in place while her allies eliminate them.
+She pairs quite poorly with other controllers and sentinels.

 But Astra also has Agents who counter her quite naturally.
 Jett can easily get out of Astra's abilities by dashing or jumping.
 A reactive Raze will also be able to bypass the stars on the ground thanks to her Blast Packs.

 Astra's Cosmic Divide can be countered with recognition abilities such as Sova's Drone or Skye's Wolf.
 By laying smoke along the division, it's also possible for opponents to create safer crossing areas.